rwaight/actions/instruqt/api-get-users/VIRTUAL_ENV_USAGE.md

 # Specify a team workspace (if not set, auto-detects from API key)
 export TEAM_WORKSPACE="your-team-slug"

-# Include draft users in the results
-export INCLUDE_DRAFTS="true"

 # Enable verbose output to print the full user list
 export VERBOSE="true"